Smithoo4/nixos-config/README.md

 While CrowdSec appears to align better with modern reverse proxies (particularly Caddy), the surrounding ecosystem on NixOS is not yet at a level that supports reliable, low-maintenance deployment.

-As a result, **Fail2Ban has been selected as the primary security control** for this environment:
+As a result, **Fail2Ban with AbuseIPDB has been selected as the primary security control** for this environment:

 - Well-supported on NixOS with stable modules
 - Simple, transparent, and fully declarative